Raghav3095/InfoScraper/README.md

 ## Description
 This Python script scrapes faculty information, specifically names and email addresses.
 The data extracted is then compiled into a CSV file for easy access and manipulation.
 The script utilizes `requests-html` for web scraping and `pandas` for data manipulation and saving.

+NOTE: the script will have to be modified for every url based on the page structure.

 ## Requirements
 - `Python 3.x`
 - `pandas`